 Pets are exposed to many chemicals through their paws (which they lick) and through the skin.

 If you treat your lawn with chemical herbicides and fertilizers, your pets are getting dosed too.
 Find an eco-landscaper who uses Compost Tea and other natural feed and weed management.

 What about fleas?

-Dr. Becker will tell you about the proper use of the Fleabuster’s formula, garlic for the lawn, using a Flea Comb (a miracle invention and the animals love it!), vacuuming, and other ways that an animal can live in flea-free comfort.
+Fleabuster’s formula, garlic for the lawn, using a Flea Comb (a miracle invention and the animals love it!), vacuuming, and other ways help an animal live in flea-free comfort.
 And you too!

 Once your pets are thriving on a species-appropriate food, fleas won’t be drawn to them as much.
 And you can stop using toxic flea shampoos, collars, and topical pesticides.
 Use the money to buy better food!